Have you tried making Hard Boiled Eggs in an Instant Pot yet?

 We have all made hard boiled eggs at one time or another and when we tried to peel them the egg shell stuck to the cooked egg.

-As we tried to pick the eggshell off the hard-boiled egg the shell stuck to the hard-boiled egg and made a huge mess.
+As we tried to pick the eggshell off the hard-boiled egg the shell stuck to the egg white and made a huge mess.

 When the eggshell sticks to a hard-boiled egg like that it is because the eggs are so fresh the white albumen hasn't had time to shrink and pull away from the inside of the shell.